 - • Individual counseling with a Registered Dietitian (referral by an MNHC medical provider required)

 - • Nutrition and Exercise Classes scheduled throughout the year

-As part of its comprehensive prenatal program, MNHC offers women the opportunity to prepare for their pregnancy in a group setting that fosters learning and community support.
-Groups of typically 8-10 women who are due to deliver in the same month meet together with a facilitator (midwife, social wo...
+As part of its comprehensive prenatal program, MNHC offers patients the opportunity to prepare for their pregnancy in a group setting that fosters learning and community support.
+The patients are grouped by their delivery dates and meet together with a midwife and health educator throughout their pr...

-As part of its comprehensive prenatal program, MNHC offers women the opportunity to prepare for their pregnancy in a group setting that fosters learning and community support.
-Groups of typically 8-10 women who are due to deliver in the same month meet together with a facilitator (midwife, social worker or health educator) throughout their pregnancy and after delivery.
-Centering Pregnancy© services are offered in English and Spanish and include:
+As part of its comprehensive prenatal program, MNHC offers patients the opportunity to prepare for their pregnancy in a group setting that fosters learning and community support.
+The patients are grouped by their delivery dates and meet together with a midwife and health educator throughout their pregnancy.
+Centering Pregnancy © services are currently only offered in Spanish.
+The group sessions include:

 - • Medical care by Certified Nurse Midwives

 - • Regular visits with nutritionist, health educator and social worker

 - • Health education classes including preparation for labor, breastfeeding, postpartum care, maternal nutrition and how to care for your baby